Functions of Substitution Tilings as a Jacobian: Application for Star-Shaped Substitution Tilings

-\begin{definition} Let $\tau$ be a primitive substitution tiling of the plane (see \cite{S09}).
-We say that $\tau$ is a \emph{star shaped substitution tiling} if every tile of $\tau$ has a piecewise differentiable boundary, and is star shaped. \end{definition}
+\begin{definition} Let $\tau$ be a primitive substitution tiling $\R^d$.
+We say that $\tau$ is a \emph{star-shaped substitution tiling} if every tile of $\tau$ is star-shaped with a piecewise differentiable boundary. \end{definition} In this section we prove Proposition \ref{3.2_for_SS}, that shows that the hypothesis of Theorem \ref{Main_Thm} is satisfied for star-shaped substitution tilings of the plane.
+Proposition \ref{3.2_for_SS} generalized Proposition $3.2$ of \cite{BK02} from dyadic lattice square tiling to any star-shaped substitution tiling.
+The proof is obtained by repeating the steps of their proof, with some modifications to our case.